 It was, above all, the convex mirror in Van Eyck’s painting which introduced the Pre-Raphaelites to new ways of representing real and illusory space.
 It showed them how a mirror, by doubling up the interior space through its reflection, could make a view into a domestic setting more intriguing and mysterious.
 Artists sought to capture the distorting effects of convex mirrors in their work, for different ends: while Hunt and Brown used mirrors to reflect and intensify the real world, Rossetti and Burne-Jones used them to explore strange aspects of the legendary subjects that interested them at the time.
 As Pre-Raphaelitism moved into its second phase, artists began to use mirrors to explore their own personal responses to a subject, rather than for symbolic or narrative purposes, hazy reflections capturing a shadowy, ephemeral beauty.
 By the early twentieth century, artists such as William Nicholson and Mark Gertler no longer aspired to imitate Van Eyck’s technique but continued to be beguiled by the motif of the convex mirror in which the reflection of the artist himself could be discerned.

-'Reflections: Jan van Eyck and the Pre-Raphaelites' is on at the National Gallery until 2nd April 2018.
+'Reflections: Jan van Eyck and the Pre-Raphaelites' was on at The National Gallery in 2018.